Surbhi-Kohli/WebDevInterviewPrep/JSInterviewQuestions/Map-Filter-Reduce/ReduceFunction.md

 },[])
 console.log(ans);
 ```
-/***Program to print array such that all even elements come to left and all odd elements come to right
+Program to print array such that all even elements come to left and all odd elements come to right
 Example:Input-[1,2,4,3,10,8,13]
         Output-[8, 10, 4, 2, 1, 3, 13]

-**/
 ```
 let numbers=[1,2,4,3,10,8,13];
 let ans=numbers.reduce((acc,val)=>{